Go straight to content

 The waste management companies need to address technological issues of sustainable processing av waste, including incineration and reuse/recycling as well as use of energy and effectiveness, in an Arctic context.
 Furthermore, the sustainable waste management includes co-operation with Arctic local communities to ensure understanding and acceptance of customers and users, for instance in following the sorting guidelines.
 These challenges are not limited to one country, and are to a large extent shared by the northernmost regions in all Arctic states.
 This also creates opportunities for knowledge and experience sharing and collaboration on region-tailored solutions, including new business possibilities.

-The need for in-depth examination of such opportunities has been the primary motivation behind the project Waste Management in High North - new cross-border business opportunities (WANO) that has been awarded funding by the Norwegian Research Council NFR for the years 2021-2023.
-The study will look at the cross-border business and innovation opportunities in the Barents Region and the High North within waste management.
+The need for in-depth examination of such opportunities was the primary motivation behind the project Waste Management in High North - new cross-border business opportunities (WANO) 2021-2024 that has been awarded funding by the Norwegian Research Council NFR.
+The study looked at the cross-border business and innovation opportunities in the Barents Region and the High North within waste management.
 Moreover, the analysis will also include the specific (geo)political conditions, as well as social aspects of cross-border cooperation in the High North.

-Special focus will be given to the analysis of municipal and industrial waste management in the neighbouring regions of Troms and Finnmark in Norway and Murmansk Oblast in Russia.
-Data on waste management collected in Northern Norway and Northwest Russia will be analysed together with Nordic benchmarking, including cases from Finland and Sweden.
+Special focus was given to the analysis of municipal and industrial waste management in North Norway.
+Data on waste management collected in Northern Norway was analysed together with Nordic benchmarking, including cases from Finland and Sweden.

-NORCE is the Lead Partner of the WANO project.
-Other research partners include Kola Science Center of the Russian Academy of Sciences in Apatity, Russia and the Nordic research institute Nordregio in Stockholm.
-The non-research organisations and industry partners have an important role especially in the empirical part of the study.
-Remiks and RaskRetur, waste management practitioners in Troms and Finnmark, provide their valuable expertise and networks to the WANO project and actively participate in project implementation.
+NORCE acted as the Lead Partner of the WANO project.
+Other research partners included the Nordic research institute Nordregio in Stockholm.
+The non-research organisations and industry partners had an important role especially in the empirical part of the study.
+Remiks, RaskRetur, and HRS Narvik, waste management practitioners in North Norway, provided their valuable expertise and networks to the WANO project and actively participated in project implementation.

 Contact